sendgrid/sendgrid-php/README.md

 # Sendgrid-php

-This library allows you to quickly and easily send emails through SendGrid using PHP.
-You can also retrieve information about your account such as bounces, spam reports, unsubscribes, and other information.
+This library allows you to quickly and easily send emails and manage reports through SendGrid using PHP.

 WARNING: This module was recently upgraded from [1.1.7](https://github.com/sendgrid/sendgrid-php/tree/v1.1.7) to 2.0.3.
 There were API breaking changes for various method names.
 See [usage](https://github.com/sendgrid/sendgrid-php#usage) for up to date method names.